National Agricultural Literacy Curriculum Matrix

 - Ask students if plants need food.
 Explain that plants, just like people, need food for energy, growth, and repair, but they do not eat food like people do.
 Instead, plants make their own food by capturing energy from sunlight to carry out a process called photosynthesis.
 Chlorophyll is the pigment inside leaves that gives them their green color and makes grass stains on your clothes.
 It helps plants absorb energy from the sun to make their own food.

 - Ask students to help you make a chart on the board of what plants need in order to make their own food.
 Write the words and draw the symbols for sun, water, and soil on the board.
 Next, draw a simple plant on the board and show its roots growing down into the soil.
 Explain that most of the nutrients a plant needs come from the soil.
 Plants get these soil nutrients when their roots absorb them along with water.
 Distribute the People and Plants Need Nutrients chart to each student.
 As a class, review the chart to discuss what nutrients are important to plants and people.
-Use the questions that follow as group work or individual assignments for each student.
+Use the questions from the People and Plants Need Nutrients activity sheet as group work or individual assignments for each student.

 Note: The plant nutrients shown in the chart are called macronutrients because plants use large amounts of these nutrients.
 Micronutrients are nutrients that are just as important for plant growth but are needed in much smaller amounts.
-These are iron, manganese, chlorine, zinc, boron, molybdenum, copper, nickel, hydrogen, carbon, and oxygen.
+Micronutrients include iron, manganese, chlorine, zinc, boron, molybdenum, copper, nickel, hydrogen, carbon, and oxygen.

 Concept Elaboration and Evaluation: